-The term 'Barron’s' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Barron’s' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Barron’s refers to the weekly American-based newspaper that the Dow Jones & Company has published since 1921.
 It was then that the founder Clarence Barron launched the popular feature of American business which to this day still covers American market developments, financial information, and applicable supporting statistics.
 Every weekly issue delivers both an effective summary of the past week’s stock and financial markets’ activities alongside news reports and outlooks for the financial week ahead.